 There are items people can borrow or rent at the center, including:

-Help us to continue to restore our Oak Savanna and Prairie areas.
-We will be cutting down buckthorn, multi-flora rose, and other invasive plants.
-There is no cost to volunteer.
+Help Pringle to continue to restore its Oak Savanna and Prairie areas.
+Volunteers will be cutting down buckthorn, multi-flora rose, and other invasive plants.
+Free.

 Join us for night activities with your favorite dad in your life.
 We’ll also celebrate the beginning of summertime!

 Come watch the night sky for the Perseids.
 We will have a short presentation before heading out to watch the show.